Report on Corporate Governance

-Dematerialisation of shares and liquidity
+Dematerialization of shares and liquidity

 Outstanding GDRs/ADRs/Warrants or any Convertible instruments, conversion date and likely impact on equity

 The Company does not have any Outstanding GDRs / ADRs / Warrants or any other Convertible instrument as on date.

-As the Company is engaged in the business of Non Banking Financial Services, this section is not applicable.
+As the Company is engaged in the business of Non Banking Financial Services this section is not applicable.

 Address for correspondence